Working notes

-Hypotheses, frames, and questions I'm working through — enterprise AI, customer success, Salesforce, software M&A, fractional leadership, and the operating decisions tech-enabled businesses actually face.
-Long versions ship in the newsletter.
+Hypotheses, frames, and questions I'm working through across enterprise AI, customer success, and tech-enabled M&A. Long versions ship in the newsletter.

 // TOPICS COVERED: AI & Data · Customer & GTM · Salesforce · M&A · Vendor Diligence · Sales Enablement · Principal POV

-The 12 questions I run before any AI use case gets modeled — covering data trust, decision rights, change capacity, and the operating cadence that catches drift before it ships.
+// In the newsletter →The 12 questions I run before any AI use case gets modeled: data trust, decision rights, change capacity, and the operating cadence that catches drift before it ships.

 // In the newsletter →